datacite/blog/source/posts/our-graphql-api-is-now-open-for-pre-release-business.html.md

   }
 }
 ``
 GraphQL allows you to specify exactly the fields the query should return, including linked resources.
-For example all publications (with DataCite DOI) authored by a particular researcher, and including the titles and relatedIdentifiers:
+For example all publications (with DataCite DOI) authored by a particular researcher, and including the titles and relatedIdentifiers for those publications:

 ```
 {